lukestrickland/ggdmc/README.md

 model fit until a proper posterior distribution has reached.

 First, we convert the first stage samples (i.e., hsam0) to a generic object, hsam.
-Then, we use the _repeat_ function to iterate model fit.
+Then, we use the _repeat_ function to iterate model fits.
 Meanwhile, we use _CheckConverged_ to check whether Markov chains are flat, well-mixed, and have enough effective samples. _flat_ is to check whether premature convergence happens. _premature_ convergence is a less